ShaneKelly89/IrisDataSet-Project/README.md

 ## Scatter Plot for each Pair of Variables
 As part of this project we were asked to create scatter plots for each pair of variables.
+A scatter plot (aka scatter chart, scatter graph) uses dots to represent values for two different numeric variables.
+The position of each dot on the horizontal and vertical axis indicates values for an individual data point.
+Scatter plots are used to observe relationships between variables.

 First, a dictionary containing the required information was created.
 ![](Images/scatterdict.png)

 This dictionary was then used for a loop in which the scatter plots were created.
 ![](Images/scatterloop.png)

 ### Sepal Length and Sepal Width
 Below is a scatter plot of the data for sepal length and sepal width